getsentry/sentry-unreal/README.md

 [releases]: https://github.com/getsentry/sentry-unreal/releases

+If manual download from the [Releases] page is a preferred way for plugin integration using the package with the `github` suffix in its name is recommended.

 ## Supported Platforms and Unreal Engine version

 The SDK currently supports and is tested on the following platforms: